 I’m a passionate advocate of Hatha yoga, a style of yoga that helps you align your mind, body, and spirit.
-Originating from Northern India more than 4000 years ago as a healing practice for the mind and to prepare the body for the spiritual practice of long hours in seated meditation, it is probably the tradition most recognised in Western culture and the one on which other styles of yoga such as Ashtanga and Vinyasa are built on.
+The practice started in Northern India over 4000 years ago as a healing practice for the mind and to prepare the body for long hours in seated meditation.
+It is probably the tradition most recognised in Western culture and the one on which other styles of yoga such as Ashtanga and Vinyasa are built on.

 Literally translated from Sanskrit, it means ‘effort’ or ‘force’.
-Simply put this refers to an approach to yoga that starts with physical effort.
-Traditional Hatha classes begin with the physical work we call ‘poses’, then work towards more subtle practices such as ‘breathwork’ or ‘energetic locks’ (muscular locks in yoga that work to regulate the flow of energy around the body) before moving to the internal practice of meditation.
+This refers to an approach to yoga that starts with physical effort.
+Traditional Hatha classes begin with the physical work we call ‘asanas’ or ‘poses’, then work towards more subtle practices such as ‘breathwork’ or ‘energetic locks’ (muscular locks in yoga that work to regulate the flow of energy around the body) before moving to the internal practice of meditation.

 The very nature of hatha yoga is to gradually connect with your inner self.
 However, this style of yoga provides a timely reminder that, we need to consistently apply effort if we hope to improve any aspect of our life or practice.
 Thanks to social media, many think yoga is easy or that ‘being spiritual’ means being vegan, a bit hippy-dippy, and woo-woo.
 Consequently, people can be easily dispirited when they first begin and find yoga is generally a more challenging practice for the mind than the body and so they give up.